drewbarot/ourBlock/README.md

 ### Tech Stack
 - **Tensorflow classifier/spam filter** was trained using a bag-of-words and stemming technique
+- Messages posted to the Ethereum network using **Web3 & Solidity**
 - GeoLocation is gathered using **Google Maps API**
 - Safe paths to navigate around crime calculated using the **A star algorithm**
 - Server side logic is hosted on **AWS Lambda**